 For example, we see that Jesus did not consider the ceremonial washing before eating to be an important ritual:

 "But the Pharisee was surprised when he noticed that Jesus did not first wash before the meal."
-(Luke 11:38)Yet we see this was a big deal to the Pharisees and other Jewish ecclesiastical teachers:
+(Luke 11:38)Yet we see this was a big deal to the Pharisees and other institutional teachers:

 “Why do your disciples break the tradition of the elders?
 They don’t wash their hands before they eat!”
 (Matt.
 15:2)This ritual wasn't a big deal to Jesus because he understood that while it might have been recommended by a previous prophet, it was not critical with respect to its importance to Jesus' students' spiritual lives.